My Instrument: Bjarke Mogensen

 In my free time I try to get inspired from completely different genres, than those I am presently working on myself.
 Therefore, I listen to a great variety of music, both with and without accordion and of all genres and ages.

 As a solo instrument, I think it is really difficult to match the colour palette of the free bass accordion with any other instrument, so I probably would end up as a composer if I had to choose something else in the field of music, though I do adore the sound of the viola da gamba.

-Many regrets, mistakes and failures.
-I try to believe that I learn from at least some of them.
+When all is said and done, I have many regrets, mistakes and failures.
+But I try to believe that I learn from at least some of them.

 Click HERE to open in Spotify